 I hear people mention all the time that their shoeing school was horrible and didn't teach them everything they needed to know.
 I don’t believe that to be the case, although I myself was guilty of thinking it at times.
 Schools teach us what we are ready to learn at the time.
 The instructor(s) can only fit so much into the short period of time that we are there.
 If we are lucky, we will remember 25% of what they teach by the end of the first year.
 The truth is we come out of shoeing school with the knowledge and experience to be a halfway decent helper.
 That is why it is on us to continue our education for as long as we choose to practice this trade.
 The responsibility is ours to learn, improve and pass on our knowledge.

-New Technology And Products
+New Technology and Products

 New advancements are made in the world all the time.
 This holds true even in the ancient art of farriery.
 There’s always a chance that certain products will not advance as much as others.
 Some may even simply be a fad.
 But at times what may not work for one, may work for another.
 It’s about giving yourself as many skills and tools as you can.
 A lot of these products will sit on the shelf at the supply shops and we would never know about them or even think to try them if it weren’t for promotional clinics and demonstrations.
+As professionals in our trade, we should be aware of the new technologies and know the right ways to use and apply them.

-Friendships And Burnout
+Friendships and Burnout

 Attending clinics and other continuing education events can be a great way to break out of the rut that we find ourselves falling into.